Human rights issues related to the COVID-19 pandemic: Right to privacy

 Governments in many countries have been conducting mass surveillance in order to carry out contact tracing of the disease spread and its carriers.
 In China, government installed CCTV at the doors of quarantined individuals to ensure that they don't leave.
 Some residents in Hong Kong were made to wear a wrist-band linked to a smartphone app for alerting the authorities if the person broke quarantine.
 In some parts of India, passengers were stamped with indelible ink on their hands, the date until the person should remain in quarantine.

 On May 13, 2020, Human Rights Watch reported that mobile location tracking applications that governments around the globe are using to counter COVID-19 crisis, pose human rights risk.
 The rights group alleged that the utility of such programs was still questionable and with easy access to user's geopolitical location and proximity information, disproportionate surveillance can threaten their personal privacy.
 On May 18, 2020, the Scottish Human Rights Commission wrote a letter to Holyrood's Justice Committee highlighting the grave conditions inside Scotland prisons during the pandemic.
 In its letter, the commission argued that the present status could lead to inhumane treatment of inmates, which is in breach of article 3 of the European Convention on Human Rights.
-“People in prison are likely to be more vulnerable to the risks and impacts of COVID-19.
-Closed conditions of detention make social distancing virtually impossible; many prisoners are currently living together in cells designed for one person; and prisoners are spending more time in their cells with no possibility of receiving a visit from their family,” said Judith Robertson, chair of the commission.
+The commission's chair said: “People in prison are likely to be more vulnerable to the risks and impacts of COVID-19.
+Closed conditions of detention make social distancing virtually impossible; many prisoners are currently living together in cells designed for one person; and prisoners are spending more time in their cells with no possibility of receiving a visit from their family.”

 On 1 July 2020, human rights organization and the ASEAN Intergovernmental Commission on Human Rights (AICHR) sent an open letter to the Indonesian government to issue a regulation on its COVID-19 contact tracing efforts, including on the data collected and how the data should be treated to protect privacy of individuals.